Tetracaine gel for local anaesthesia

-Can other medicines be given at the same time as using tetracaine gel?
+Can other medicines be given at the same time as tetracaine gel?

 - You can give your child medicines that contain paracetamol or ibuprofen, unless your doctor has told you not to.

-If you think someone may have swallowed some gel, contact your doctor immediately.
+If you think someone may have swallowed some gel, contact your doctor straight away.

 Do not apply the gel anywhere inside the body (inside the mouth or in ears, eyes, genitals or back passage).
 It must only be used on the skin.